 The large round vase from earlier in the post is a part of the same collection as the this tall vase and this bud vase pictured here.
 I love them together but they’ve become staples for easy styling on my living room console table and breakfast sideboard, too.

 You can layer and stack vertically if the vignette calls for it but once you go past three main items on the actual counter surface, it can start getting a little over-crowded.

 4. Use Your Prettiest Kitchenware

-Because kitchen countertops are already at a premium — and let’s be honest, so are the kitchen cabinets — I like to identify opportunities to display some of my favorite dinnerware/kitchen pieces in my sideboards, on my bar cart, and on the kitchen counters.
+Because kitchen countertop space is already at a premium — and let’s be honest, so are the kitchen cabinets — I like to identify opportunities to display some of my favorite dinnerware/kitchen pieces in my sideboards, on my bar cart, and on the kitchen counters.
 I also think that because we’re trying to steer clear of clutter, that unless they’re vessels or serving a purpose, I’m not really into bringing in a bunch of random decor that could be better served being displayed in a different room.
 This is when you can bring out those fun patterns and shapes that may only see a rare party occasionally.
-And even though I don’t get too season-specific on many items, this collection of bloom plates is adorable!
-You can see all the sizes and types of blooms HERE.
-I went for the small plates (HERE) that can be used for salad salad, dessert, and sides, and easily topped on a dinner plate at a place setting in the dining room.

 The varying hues of these organic shaped cereal bowls blend all the colors of my kitchen; you can see how perfect they look with my quartz countertops.